-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 Connect to the Database

 To establish the connection to the database and to perform operations on it, we’ll be using Mongoose.
-Mongoose is an ORM for MongoDB, and as you can read on the project’s home page:
+Mongoose is an ODM (object-document mapper) for MongoDB, and as you can read on the project’s home page:

 Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.